PrefectHQ/prefect/docs/guides/automations.md

 You've seen how to create automations with the UI, REST API, and a trigger defined in a `prefect.yaml` deployment definition.

-To learn more about events that can act as automation triggers, see the [events docs](/concepts/events/).
-To learn more about event webhooks in particular, see the [webhooks guide](/guides/webhooks/).
+To learn more about Prefect events, which can trigger automations, see the [events docs](/concepts/events/).
+Prefect Cloud can receive external events webhooks.
+See the [webhooks guide](/guides/webhooks/) to learn how to create them.